Congratulations on your acceptance and welcome to Michigan Tech!

 Pay Your Enrollment Deposit

-2. Pay your $100 enrollment deposit as soon as possible to access the on-campus housing application (see Step 4 for benefits) and guarantee your spot in the incoming class.
+2. Pay your $200 enrollment deposit as soon as possible to access the on-campus housing application (see Step 4 for benefits) and guarantee your spot in the incoming class.
 Still making up your mind?
-Pay when you're ready, but know the deposit is fully refundable.*
+Pay when you're ready, but before the due date listed below.

 |Semester||Enrollment Deposit Due|